ankaAR/bestiario5e/_creatures/rictavio.md

 ***Special Equipment.*** In addition to his sword cane, Rictavio wears a hat of disguise and a ring of mind shielding, and he carries a spell scroll of raise dead.

-***Spellcasting.*** Rictavio is a 9th-level spellcaster.
+***Lanzamiento de conjuros.*** Rictavio is a 9th-level spellcaster.
 His spellcasting ability is Wisdom (spell save DC 15, +7 to hit with spell attacks).
 Rictavio has the following cleric spells prepared:

-* Cantrips (at will): guidance, light, mending, thaumaturgy
+* Trucos (a voluntad): guidance, light, mending, thaumaturgy

 * 1st level (4 slots): cure wounds, detect evil and good, protection from evil and good, sanctuary